-At Helping Her Foundation we believe that everyone deserves access to basic hygiene products, regardless of their circumstances.
+At Helping Her Foundation we believe that everyone deserves access to basic menstrual health products, regardless of their circumstances.
 Founded in 2015, our non-profit organization is dedicated to providing sanitary products to individuals in need throughout Trinidad and Tobago.

 HHF began in 2015 with the founder Samantha Duncan, who started raising awareness of period poverty on social media.
 Three years later, the concept of Helping Her was solidified and the Foundation grew to consist four more young women; Celeste Simpson-Rooks, Sara Ilkhtchoui, Alexis Alonzo and Shannon McKenzie.

-In a society where menstruation remains a taboo topic, many face barriers to accessing essential hygiene supplies.
+In a society where menstruation remains a taboo topic, many face barriers to accessing essential menstrual health supplies.
 We are committed to breaking these stigmas and ensuring that menstruation does not hinder anyone’s ability to thrive.

 Our mission is to promote health, dignity, and empowerment by distributing sanitary products to individuals, schools, shelters, and community organizations.

-Through community partnerships and outreach programs, we aim to raise awareness about menstrual health and hygiene, educate the public, and advocate for policy changes that support equitable access to sanitary products.
+Through community partnerships and outreach programs, we aim to raise awareness about menstrual health, educate the public, and advocate for policy changes that support equitable access to sanitary products.

 Every donation helps us to fill our donation bins and deliver much-needed supplies to those in need.
 We are always seeking to improve and expand our reach within Trinidad and Tobago as well as throughout the region.

-Together, we can create a future where no one has to choose between basic hygiene and their livelihood.
+Together, we can create a future where no one has to choose between basic menstrual health and their livelihood.

 Many things are an inconvenience; your period shouldn’t be one of them.